 MK3 safety features - how to test them

 Our brand new Original Prusa i3 MK3 comes with lots of new safety features.
 That makes printing a lot more reliable and safe.
-In this article, we will showcase how to properly test all of them and what are the most common sources of any problems.
+In this article, we will showcase how to properly test all of them and how to debug them.

 How to test the filament sensor

-- Make sure that you have this feature turned on.
-You can do that in LCD - Settings - Fil. sensor [on/off]
+- First, you must make sure that the Filament sensor is turned on.
+You can check that in LCD Menu - Settings - Fil. sensor [on/off]

-- Simply cut the filament during any of your prints and wait until sensor triggers it.
+- Let the print run for 5-10 minutes, then simply cut the filament and wait until sensor triggers it.

 - The printer will then ask you to press the knob and unload the filament.

 - After that, simply load a new filament into the extruder.
-Either by pressing the knob or if you have the autoload feature on, it will be done automatically.
+Either by pressing the knob or if you have the autoload turned on, it will be done automatically.

 - If changed correctly.
 Press [Yes], if you did not load the filament [Filament not load] or if the color is not clear [Color not clear].